-Pumpkin Palmiers are so sensational that they were gobbled up by my girlfriends…need I say more?
-They are a delicacy you just must try!
+Pumpkin Palmiers are so sensational that they were gobbled up in no time.
+They are a French delicacy you just must try!

 Homemade Pumpkin Butter